Chartered Company Monument

-The Chartered Company Monument (Tugu Syarikat Berkanun) is a monument in the town of Sandakan in Sabah, Malaysia dedicated to the British servicemen or employees who were killed at the end of the 19th century.
+The Chartered Company Monument (Tugu Syarikat Berkanun) is a monument in the town of Sandakan in Sabah, Malaysia dedicated to the British servicemen or employees who were killed at the end of the nineteenth century.
+Two of the men listed were members of the British North Borneo Constabulary.
 The monument was built by the British North Borneo Company and part of the Sandakan Heritage Trails, a trail which connects the historic sights of Sandakan.

 History

 The monument (at the left) in front of the North Borneo Chartered Company Government Office, circa 1895.

-To commemorate the death of a British explorer in March 1883, Frank Hatton who died during his expedition to Segama River, the North Borneo Chartered Company announced the establishment of a memorial briefly after his death.
-The plan was also probably because the body of Hattons cannot be sent home to England.
-Another early British pioneer and explorer, Franz Xavier Wittisheim already been commemorate in June 1882 at the Sibuco River after he gets killed during a strain with the Muruts.
+To commemorate the death of a British explorer in March 1883, Frank Hatton who died during his expedition to Segama River, the North Borneo Chartered Company announced the establishment of a memorial shortly after his death.
+The plan was also probably because the body of Hatton cannot be sent home to England.
+Another early British pioneer and explorer, Franz Xavier Wittisheim already been commemorated in June 1882 at the Sibuco River after he was killed during a strain with the Muruts.

 Shortly before the completion of his book "North Borneo – Explorations and Adventures on the equator" in 1885, his father learned that the company's plans had changed:

 Since those closing notes were written and before and this memorial column is finished, the subscribing officials of the Company have ordered three other names to be engraved upon the pedestal [...]

 By the will of the officials, three other names been placed on the stone.
-A Celtic cross was later added as a memorial to the deceased.
+A Celtic cross was later added as a memorial to the dead.
 William Hood Treacher, the Governor of North Borneo noted in his 1891 memoirs: "A memorial cross has been erected in Sandakan for Witti, Hatton, de Fontaine and the officers and soldiers of the Sikh who lost their lives in the service of the Government".